- Medication type: Antibiotic

 When you have pets—particularly ones that are prone to getting in trouble—it’s a good idea to keep your first aid kit stocked to tackle minor illnesses and injuries.
 One of the staples of every home first aid kit is triple antibiotic ointment, also known as Neosporin.
 You may have already used this product for cuts and scrapes on your human family members and wondered whether Neosporin for dogs is safe and effective.

-Neosporin can in fact be used on your dog, but with a few important caveats.
-Before you break out a new tube for that minor injury, make sure you know the ins and outs of using Neosporin on a dog.
+Using a small amount of Neosporin on your dog may be OK if your veterinarian recommends it, but there are a few important caveats.
+Before you break out a new tube for that minor injury, make sure you know the potential risks of using Neosporin on a dog and are aware of alternatives to Neosporin that may be better options for your pet first aid kit.

 What Is Neosporin?

 Neosporin is a topical antibiotic ointment that is available over the counter at most human pharmacies.
 The ointment contains three antibiotics: neomycin sulfate, polymixin B sulfate, and bacitracin zinc, typically in a petroleum base.
 These antibiotics make the ointment effective against many common bacteria, but it will not treat other infectious agents such as viruses, fungi, or parasites.
-Because it is an over the counter product, Neosporin is not reviewed or regulated by the FDA.
+However, increased bacterial resistance is a growing concern with widespread use of topical antibiotics (1).
+Some studies also show that long-term use of neomycin can lead to hearing loss (2).
+Because it is an over-the-counter product, Neosporin is not reviewed or regulated by the FDA.

 Can You Put Neosporin on a Dog?

-Yes, you can use Neosporin topically on a dog.
-Neosporin can be used to treat minor cuts and scrapes in dogs, just like in humans.
-Applying a light layer to the affected area can help prevent infection and encourage faster wound healing.
+Neosporin can be used topically to treat minor cuts and scrapes in dogs, just like in humans.
+However, it is best to check with your veterinarian before using any over-the-counter medication intended for humans on your dog.
+Applying a light layer to the affected area may help prevent infection and encourage faster wound healing.
 However, it is only for use externally (on the dog’s skin) and should only be used on areas where the dog cannot lick it off.
-It should never be used in the ears, eyes, or mouth.
+This is because Neosporin is not safe for dogs to consume, and can cause unpleasant gastrointestinal side effects if ingested (more on this to come).
+Since you can’t completely prevent your dog from licking it off, you may want to consider an alternative to Neosporin for dogs.
+Neosporin should never be used in the ears, eyes, or mouth.

-Neosporin can be a great asset to your pet first aid kit, but it is not a substitute for appropriate veterinary care.
+Neosporin may be good to have on hand in a pinch, but it is not designed for pets and should not be used often.
+There are more appropriate products specifically designed for pets.
 It should not be used to treat large or deep wounds or applied to large areas of the body.
 If your pet’s cut or scrape is swollen, red, painful, or has discharge, then your dog should be seen by a veterinarian rather than being treated at home.
 You should also seek veterinary care if your pet’s cut does not improve within a few days after using Neosporin.

 Is Neosporin Safe for Dogs?

-Neosporin is only for topical use on your dog’s skin and may not be safe for your dog if used inappropriately.
+If your veterinarian gives you the green light to use Neosporin on your dog, it should only be used topically on your dog’s skin and may not be safe for your dog if used inappropriately.
 It should not be used in the ear canal as it may damage the eardrum and worsen existing ear infections.
 It is also important to note that Neosporin is not the same as triple antibiotic ophthalmic ointment and should never be used in your pet’s eyes.
 Ophthalmic problems can worsen quickly, so if your pet is having eye issues it is best to see your veterinarian right away rather than trying to treat the problem at home.

 Neosporin Side Effects in Dogs